DETI's goal is "to grow a dynamic, innovative economy"

 Invest NI is responsible for the delivery of the Department's policies and strategies in relation to business support in Northern Ireland.
 These include encouraging investment (foreign and indigenous); stimulating entrepreneurial activity; increasing exports and trade; promoting R&D/innovation; and providing development support.
 InterTradeIreland, working with Invest NI and its counterparts in the Republic of Ireland, also plays an important role as a facilitator of all-island competitiveness.

-The Northern Ireland Tourist Board is responsible for the development, promotion and marketing of Northern Ireland, in the Irish Republic and Northern Ireland, as a tourist destination.
+Tourism Northern Ireland is responsible for the development, promotion and marketing of Northern Ireland, in the Irish Republic and Northern Ireland, as a tourist destination.
 In doing so, it works closely with Tourism Ireland Ltd which is responsible for marketing the island of Ireland in Great Britain and overseas.

 The Health and Safety Executive for Northern Ireland is responsible for the promotion and enforcement of health and safety at work, endeavouring to reduce the incidents of, and costs associated with, work-related injuries and ill-health.